 For more great resources for Christmas, visit the CHRISTMAS INCARNATION section of the Crossroads Initiative Library.

 This excerpt from a Letter by St. Leo the Great (Ep.
 31, 2-3: PL 54, 791-793) on the meaning of the genealogy of Jesus as found in the gospels of Luke and Matthew.
-It is used in the Roman Office of Readings during Advent, for December 17.
+It appears in the Roman Office of Readings during Advent, for December 17.